metrix0/metrix0/README.md

 This project is currently active and has acquired active costumers and users throghout the world.
 A full-stack SaaS-style platform designed to for real-world product environment, including realtime data and transactions, authentication, database integration, and structured API communication.

-🔗 iMenu: imenuapp.com.br/mingos-burguer
+🔗 iMenu: imenuapp.com.br/mingos-burguer <br>
-🔗 iMenu Menu Example (of a real user): imenuapp.com.br/mingos-burguer 📂 Repository: https://github.com/metrix0/imenu
+🔗 iMenu Menu Example (of a real user): imenuapp.com.br/mingos-burguer <br>
+📂 Repository: https://github.com/metrix0/imenu

 **iMenu Tech Stack**